fossabot/BotNET/README.md

 Check - check for new users that now have runned BotNET. online - show all users who have BotNET running right now
 ```
-below be more advanced description
+Below be more advanced description

 # DDoS